 The results are the proposals of the “Hearts and Hands Across the Sea in Mutual Mission” paper.
 These proposals were adopted for implementation at the May 1980 Presbytery meeting.
 In July 1980, the project was approved by the Mission Board.
 Since that time, this presbytery has put a great deal of its Hearts and Hands into Mutual Mission.

-This year we are celebrating 35 years of partnership and look forward to seeing how God will move us into the future!
+We celebrate over 40 years of partnership and look forward to seeing how God will move us into the future!